 This shouldn’t have been funny, but Ari had gotten so little sleep, and Oliver’s face looked so horrified, and Sim really was going to be okay.
 She brought a hand to her mouth to cover her growing smile.
 “It’s only a sprain.
 He’ll be alright.”

 Oliver tilted his head back to stare at the ceiling.
-“There is no way he’ll give me his number now,” he muttered, a blush covering his light brown cheeks.
+“There is no way he’ll give me his number now,” he muttered, a blush covering his golden brown cheeks.

 Ari smiled outright.
 “He’s being transferred right now, but if you leave your number with me, I can pass it along.”

 Ari was already looking forward to messing with Sim as soon as he woke up while Oliver put his number into her phone.

 “Nice dress, by the way,” he called as he left.

 She waved goodbye to Oliver and remembered the note still in her hands.
 She unfolded it.

 I didn’t want to wake you.
 Your parents seem nice.
 I’m at the café next door, if you have time.